-Our measurement instrument designs have included process transmitters for thermistors, conductivity, dew point (lithium chloride sensors), dissolved oxygen and liquid level as well as the more-common measurements such as thermocouple, RTD (resistance thermometer) and strain gauge.
+We’ve designed process transmitters for thermistors, conductivity, dew point (lithium chloride sensors), dissolved oxygen and liquid level as well as the more-common measurements such as thermocouple, RTD (resistance thermometer) and strain gauge.
 We’ve also designed signal conditioners for power voltage, current and frequency inputs.
-These don’t amplify; rather, they reduce and electrically isolate the input from the output before sending it on to the receiver.
+These don’t amplify; rather, they reduce and electrically isolate the input for safety, convert it to the desired output and then send it on to the receiver.

 We recently completed a dual-input digital signal conditioner whose output is computed from two sensor inputs.
 Details are on our Digital Designs page.

-JH Technology’s web site shows our broad background of standard signal conditioner and measurement instrument designs.
-Our claim to fame, though, is our specials capability.
-We routinely work with JH Technology to provide “simple” modifications to standard products at low cost and little or no added turn-around time.
+While at JH Technology Harry designed a broad range of standard signal conditioner and measurement instrument designs.
+His, and our, claim to fame, though, are our specials capabilities and quick turn-around.
+It often is possible to create “simple” modifications to standard products at low cost and short turn-around time.
 We’ve done:

-- Process transmitters with fast response, slow response, custom filtering.
+- Process transmitters – fast response, slow response, custom filtering.

 - Remotely located adjustments and other non-standard connections & set-ups.